useblocks/groundwork/docs/signals.rst

 Lets say, a pattern provides a function to register web-routes.
 During activation, the plugin registers some of them.
 But during deactivation is forgets to unregister them, so that they are still registered and available.

-The pattern should register to **plugin_deactivate_post** and make sure, that everything gets unregistered.
+The pattern should register to **plugin_deactivate_post** and make sure that everything gets unregistered.

 Example::